-Did you know?
+Did You Know?

 - You should have more than one barrier between a hazardous material and the outside environment or the workplace.
-A single leaking or accidentally opened valve should not result in a dangerous release of hazardous material. - It is easy to forget to replace caps or plugs on vents or drains from process pipes.
-Usually the person who removes the cap or plug intends to come back and replace it later, but everybody in a process plant is very busy and it can be forgotten. - There can be a dangerous release of hazardous material, flammable or toxic, through a very small pipe.
+A single leaking or accidentally opened valve should not be able to result in a dangerous release of hazardous material. - It is easy to forget to replace caps and plugs on vents or drains from process pipes.
+Usually the person who removes the cap or plug intends to return and replace it later, but people working in a process plant are very busy, and can forget. - There can be a dangerous release of hazardous, flammable or toxic material through a very small pipe.